Supporting students with disabilities

 Watch and/or listen to some of our staff and students talk about our services:

 Accessibility Services (The Blundon Centre) in Student Life supports students with disabilities and related barriers to accessing post-secondary education.

 Some students come to Memorial having received academic accommodations or supports in high school.
 Others did not have accommodations in high school and are looking for ways to reduce barriers related to mobility, ways of learning, vision and hearing, mental health and wellness, and temporary or chronic illnesses or injuries for the first time.
-In either case, we can assist.
+In either case, we can help.

-Either way, our student learning accessibility advisors are to help you develop a plan that ensures you have a positive learning experience at Memorial.
+Our knowledgeable and caring professional staff are here to help you develop a plan that ensures you have a positive, equitable learning experience at Memorial.

 - Students can also contact us to request accessible parking, specific housing arrangements, and alternate format textbooks.

-- You can use Clockwork, our online accommodations system, to request accommodations for your courses each semester, schedule a test or midterm, or book your final exam.
+- Students use Clockwork, our online accommodations system, to request accommodations for your courses each semester, schedule a test or midterm, or book your final exam.
 This guide offers step-by-step instructions on how to access Clockwork through my.mun.ca.

 The Blundon Centre can help faculty and staff explore ways to make classrooms and learning spaces accessible.

 We can also support faculty and instructors in providing accommodations to students, including test and exam accommodations.